alexkrolick/inline-md/README.md

 <html>
 ```

+## Possible Issues

-Note: both scripts immediately parse the DOM and are meant to be used standalone without additional JS.
+- Both scripts immediately parse the DOM and are meant to be used standalone without additional JS.
 Pull Request welcome to refactor the code to export side-effect-free versions.
+- Code is written with ES2015+ syntax that may not work without polyfills in older browsers like IE11

 ## Alternatives